liverwust/logind-idle-session-extras/README.md

   `ssh -T remote-host.remote-domain.com`.
 Typically these are established by programs that are driving a remote system programmatically / noninteractively, and which only need to interact with the remote system thru CLI primitives.
-For example, Ansible and Visual Studio Code Remoting will both establish this kind of SSH session.
+For example, Visual Studio Code Remoting will establish this kind of SSH session.
 Because these "sessions" are noninteractive, there is limited "walk-up" risk and they are therefore not subject to termination.

 * **`systemd-logind` sessions belonging to excluded users.** If configured to do so, `stop-idle-sessions` will ignore any session associated with a list of